Layer7-Community/Utilities/FindAssertions-GraphmanUtility/README-Windows.md

 2. **Layer7 API Gateway Graphman client**
    - Should be installed at `../../graphman-client-main/` (relative to script location)
    - Or provide the path as an argument
+   - **`policyCodeFormat` configuration**: Both `"Code"` and `"json"` values are supported in the `graphman.configuration` options.
+The scripts detect the format automatically — no configuration change is required:
+     - `"Code"` — policy code returned as a parsed object under `policy.code`
+     - `"json"` — policy code returned as a JSON string under `policy.json`

 3. **Access to the gateway** for exporting services and policies